World Chess Festival (Orlando & Hawaii)

 Roster & Section Changes:

-Roster or Section changes are allowed and will be granted up to June 30 midnight EST. A fee of $20 per change is charged.
-No Roster nor Section changes will be made on July 1 or after.
+Roster or Section changes are allowed and will be granted up to July 8 midnight EST for no fee.
+A fee of $20 per change is charged if changes are requested on July 9 or after.
+Once the Festival begins on July 11, there are no longer any roster nor section changes allowed.

 Allowable Electronic Devices: